-These landscape paintings investigate particular outdoor places that I have recently experienced in the Northwest.
-The diverse climates and specific plants, lichens, rocks and fungus are the subjects of my paintings.
+The landscapes paintings in Wild Flowers investigate particular outdoor places that Russell has experienced in the Northwest.
+Diverse climates, specific plants, lichens, rocks, and fungus frequent his paintings.
 The complex symbiotic relationships of these organisms interweave into maximalist landscapes.
-Starting from experiences outside, my larger landscape paintings are done within my studio, building up through gestural layers of oil paint.
-The work flows from realism to mysticism, as I play with the medium of oil paint and incorporate studio time with observation outside.
-The show reflects my exploration of and bewilderment by the wild beauty of the Pacific Northwest.
+Starting from experiences and studies in nature, he then completes his larger landscape paintings in his studio by building up through gestural layers of oil paint.
+The work flows from realism to mysticism, as he plays with the medium of oil paint and incorporates studio time with observation outside.
+Wild Flowers reflects Russell’s exploration of, and bewilderment by the wild beauty of the Pacific Northwest.

-Following each landscape painting is a still life painting derived from that landscape.
-The plants and rocks in each arrangement correlate specifically to the other painting.
+In this series, each landscape painting is paired with a still life, consisting of plants and rocks, derived from the original landscape.
 There is a symbiosis between the pairs of paintings, each piece informing the other.
-Diving into the illusion of representational landscape painting invites make believe, as I forage for materials within the painted landscape.
+Diving into the illusion of representational landscape painting invites “make believe”, as Russell forages for materials within the painted landscape.

-These still lifes connect historically to Dutch still life painting, which grew into a prominent genre in the 1600s as growing urbanization of Dutch society sparked interest in the home and materialism.
-The still life paintings in this show feature flower arrangements set up within incomplete or fictitious interiors.
-The composed, idealized spaces reference interior design and product styling that has us longing for the unattainable— an uncluttered pristine and calm life where we can stop and smell the flowers, while simultaneously embedding desire for more stuff.
-These interiors show natural materials, cut from the landscapes, beautiful patterns of wood grain and stone that are polished into the objects playing pedestal to their unrefined versions, i.e. sticks and stones.
-Rather than challenge or vilify the making of objects, especially as I am using materials to make these paintings, they instead hint at the dichotomy of my desire to be submerged in undisturbed nature, and my materialistic tendencies.
+Russell’s still life paintings connect historically to Dutch still life painting, which expanded into a prominent genre in the 1600s as growing urbanization of Dutch society sparked interest in the home and materialism.
+The still life paintings in this show feature floral arrangements set up in incomplete or fictitious interiors.
+The composed, idealized spaces reference interior design and product styling that has us longing for the unattainable— an uncluttered pristine and calm life where we can stop and smell the flowers, while simultaneously embedding desire for more.
+These interiors reveal natural materials that are cut from the landscapes, beautiful patterns of wood grain, and stones that are polished into the objects playing pedestal to their unrefined versions, i.e. sticks and stones.
+Rather than challenge or vilify the making of objects, especially as Russell is using materials to make these paintings, they instead hint at the dichotomy of our desire to be submerged in undisturbed nature, and our materialistic tendencies.

 Connected to Ikebana is the widely appropriated Japanese aesthetic tradition Wabi-sabi, a world-view centered on the acceptance of transience and imperfection.
 The modest, rough, asymmetric simplicity embraced by Wabi-sabi has a growing appeal in an age of slick plastic that is anything but transient.